janghw33/psd_to_html/README.md

 # PSD to HTML

-Transform a PSD into a website as a team project.
+Transform a PSD into a website

 [GitHub Pages Preview](https://janghw33.github.io/psd_to_html/)